-Staff, Volunteers, Visitors, Members of the Public, Records relating to accident/injury at work - Date of incident + 12 years.
+Staff, Volunteers, Visitors, Members of the Public, Contractors, Self-Employed Records relating to accident/injury at work - Date of incident + 12 years.
 In the case of serious accidents a further retention period will need to be applied.
-Contractors, Self-Employed The official accident book pages - Date of Incident + 6 years.
+The official accident book pages - Date of Incident + 6 years.
 Pupils Accident records (in any format) - Date of birth of the child + 25 years.
-All All records will be clearly marked and stored in such a way to prevent accidental use or loss.
-After the minimum record retention period has passed, we will destroy / delete the records concerned in line with the IRMS - Records Management Toolkit for Schools (May 2019)
+All records will be clearly marked and stored in such a way to prevent accident or loss.
+After the minimum record retention period has passed, we will destro delete the records concerned in line with the IRMS - Records Management To Schools (May 2019)